mrandri19/mrandri19.github.io/_posts/2020-09-28-bayesian-linear-regression-with-conjugate-priors.md

 </div>

-In alternative, we can also plot how likely is each combination of weights given a certain point.
+In alternative, we can also plot how likely is each combination of weights given a certain point $(x_i, y_i)$.
 Notice how, for a single point, many combinations of angular coefficient $\beta_1$ and intercept $\beta_0$ are possible.
 Also notice how these combinations are distributed on a line, if you increase the intercept, the angular coefficient has to go down.

 <div class="codecell" markdown="1">
 <div class="input_area" markdown="1">